-Now, it’s easy to understand why the casual sports fan might be overwhelmed by the idea of betting on hockey.
+It’s easy to understand why the casual sports fan might be overwhelmed by the idea of betting on hockey.
 There are soon to be 32 teams in the NHL, and each has 23 players on the roster.
-How can you possibly analyze every team and learn enough about the players to make strong bets on anything from daily NHL lines to the winner of the Art Ross Trophy?

 Well, certain factors vastly outweigh others.
 Through this NHL betting strategy guide, you should be able to figure out what really matters when analyzing an NHL game for betting.